ArduPilot/ardupilot_wiki/common/source/docs/common-3dr-power-module.rst

    interference on the compass from other components

 The PM accepts a maximum input voltage of 18V (up to 4S LiPo battery) and maximum current of 90Amps.
-When used with an APM board the full 90Amp current sensing range can be used, with the Pixhawk-series boards up to 60Amps can be measured.
+When used with a Pixhawk up to 60Amps can be measured.

-There is more general information on powering in :ref:`Powering the Pixhawk <common-powering-the-pixhawk>` and :ref:`Powering the APM2 <common-powering-the-apm2>`.
+There is more general information on powering in :ref:`Powering the Pixhawk <common-powering-the-pixhawk>`.

 .. warning::